yasserprogamer/TNTBot-HelpCenter/README.md

 **TNT Bot Website**: [Click here<br/>](https://yasserprogamer.000webhostapp.com/) **Invite link**: https://discord.com/oauth2/authorize?client_id=720641361082056724&permissions=8&response_type=code&scope=bot<br/>
 **TOP.GG**: https://top.gg/bot/720641361082056724<br/>

+### What is TNT Bot prefix?

+TNT Bot prefix is currently: `!`.
+And for commands list & help list: `!help`.
+If There any bugs at that!
+Please report by making issue or using `!bug <message>` or by making an appeal from our website.

 ### How to make an issue?
 It is very easy and simple.
 You just need to follow this steps:<br/>